NCERT Book Solutions Class 8 Social and Political Life – III Chapter 4

 3. Re-read the storyboard on how a new law on domestic violence got passed.
 Describe in your own words the different ways in which women’s groups worked to make this happen.

-Answer: The Protection of Women from Domestic Violence Act 2005 was passed with an aim to protect women against any kind of violence, be it physical or verbal.
-Various women’s groups worked to make this happen by reporting multiple cases of domestic violence to the to various forums.
-A group of lawyers, law students and activists worked together for drafting the Domestic Violence (Prevention and Protection Bill).
-Other than this, various Women organisations, National Commission for Women made submissions to the Parliamentary Standing Committee.
-All these actions taken by women, together made the Government pass the bill against domestic violence.
+Answer: The Protection of Women from Domestic Violence Act 2005 was passed with the aim of protecting women against any kind of violence, be it physical or verbal.
+Various women’s groups worked to make this happen by reporting multiple cases of domestic violence.
+A group of lawyers, law students and activists worked together to draft the Domestic Violence (Prevention and Protection Bill).
+Other than this, various women’s organisations, including the National Commission for Women, made submissions to the Parliamentary Standing Committee.
+All these actions taken by women together made the Government pass the bill against domestic violence.

-4. Write in your own words what you understand by the following sentence on page 44-45: They also began fighting for greater equality and wanted to change the idea of law from a set of rules that they were forced to obey, to the law as including ideas of justice.
+4. Write in your own words what you understand by the following sentence on pages 44-45: They also began fighting for greater equality and wanted to change the idea of law from a set of rules that they were forced to obey to the law, including ideas of justice.

 Answer: India before independence was forced to follow the rules set by the British Government.
-These set of rules were arbitrary and not were not authorised by the Indian nationalists.
-Hence the freedom struggle against the Britishers also aimed at making a set of rules that were fair and just for all and were not just imposed on the Indians to follow.
+The set of rules was arbitrary and not authorised by the Indian Nationalists.
+Hence, the freedom struggle against the Britishers also aimed at making a set of rules that were fair and just for all, and were not just imposed on the Indians to follow.
 The Indian Nationalists began to fight for their rights and wanted a set of rules that were equal for all.